-What is Retaliation on Long Island?
+How is Workplace Retaliation Defined on Long Island?

 The EEOC, the New York State Division of Human Rights, New York State Department of Labor, the U.S. Department of Labor, and other agencies enforce federal and state laws that prohibit retaliation by employers against employees.
 Both federal and state law prohibit retaliation for making a complaint of discrimination or sexual harassment.
 The NYS Department of Labor defines retaliation as “any unfavorable action against an employee for complaining about labor law violations or reporting them to the authorities.”
 In other words, any unfavorable action taken by an employer against an employee because that employee has exercised his or her rights by filing a complaint or participating in a complaint process can face serious consequences.
 Examples of retaliation may include but are not limited to:

 - Termination or dismissal from the job;

 - Reduction in work hours;

 - Rescheduling work hours to a less desirable time;

 - Reassignment to a less desirable position or job site location;